McHale's Navy: Fuji

-The two movies with the same basic cast, McHale's Navy and McHale's Navy Joins the Air Force (both in color; the series itself never made it to color), have the same basic plot scheme as the show in the South Pacific and, in many ways, were merely extensions of the show.
-Even parts of the filming location for New Caledonia in the first movie are identical to episodes from the show.
-In 1966, low ratings and repetitive storylines brought McHale's Navy to an end after only four seasons.

 Other characters

 Urulu

 Many of the episodes in the South Pacific involve interactions with native islanders.
 The most colorful is Polynesian chief and witchdoctor, Pali Urulu (Jacques Aubuchon), who is as shifty and scheming as McHale and his men.
 When McHale and the crew are in Urulu's village, the chief displays a portrait of President Franklin D. Roosevelt.
 When the Japanese troops arrive, Urulu turns it over to reveal a portrait of Japanese Emperor Hirohito.
 In another episode he does the same thing with the Japanese and American flags.

 Though "primitive", Urulu is like Gruber, from whom he learns a lot, usually to Gruber's regret—a hustler who is always looking for ways to make money or swindle money from the Navy.
 In the episode titled "We Do the Voodoo", after Binghamton refuses to pay Urulu for damage to his coconut grove, Urulu uses his powers to put a curse on Binghamton, who then has a streak of bad luck.
 In "The Balloon Goes Up", Urulu displays the sign "Gone Headhunting" when he leaves his hut and is called a cannibal by Binghamton and McHale (no indication that it is meant to be taken literally).
 Aubuchon also played the Russian sailor Dimitri in McHale's Navy Joins the Air Force.